happypeter/LGCB/book/vim_twomodes.md

 ---
 layout: book
-title: Two most important modes
+title: Two Most Important Modes
 ---
-vim is different from the editors you know largely in that it has something called _mode_.
+Vim is different from the editors you know largely in that it has something called _mode_.

 The Vim editor is a modal editor.
 That means that the editor behaves